 The Challenges of parents present within the classroom

-ndividual work on the day we observed was a craft of paper tearing and gluing tyo a paper plate.
+On the day we observed individual work on the day we observed was a craft of paper tearing and gluing tyo a paper plate.
 Though logistically with so many children the parents were a big help.
 They at times became too involved.
 At times taking over for the children, telling them where to put the pieces on the plate, telling them to hurry up or cover an area that they had left blank.
 Though only trying to help this actually brought structure to the craft that was not necessary and potentially stifled creativity.

 Teachers both acknowledge this tension.
 Assistant teacher shares, “The challenge of having parents here is that instead of focusing on the teachers the kids are always looking at their moms.”
 Its disrupts the focus and students are less likely to participate.
 Parents also step in and do activivties for students, as is examplified in the craft.
 There is pressure to do things right.